When science redefines death, what does it mean to live?

 Showcase the real-life “lucid dying” state, drawing from testimonies and EEG/brain data, including BrainX & OrganX experiments dramatized with cinematic metaphor, as well as RED (Recorded Experiences of Death) testimonies.

-Episode 3: The Neutral Curtain
+Episode 3: The Neural Curtain

 Should we really be measuring the unknowable?